Skip to Content

 • Some may not like the slightly floral aroma

-This budget serum has received hundreds of five star reviews, and I can totally see why.
+Why we love it: This budget serum has received hundreds of five star reviews, and all for brilliant reasons.
 It contains an impressively potent dose of 0.2% pure retinol, but it’s also formulated with hyaluronic acid to keep the skin hydrated and plump, therefore mitigating any drying side effects.

-It also has a milky texture to it, so it easily absorbs into your skin leaving it feeling hydrated and soothed without any irritation – so I have experienced.
+It also has a milky texture to it, so it easily absorbs into your skin leaving it feeling hydrated and soothed without any irritation during our testing process.
+If you’re new to retinol or want to tip your toe in without spending a lot of money, we think this is a brilliant place to start.

 Glowing customer review: “L'Oréal Paris Revitalift Pure Retinol Serum: a product that has help target my fine lines.
 It doesn’t irritate my skin and I have had no stinging which is great.
 My skin looks and feels smoother it has also helped with firming areas.
 My skin is glowing!”